Hokkaido Nippon-Ham Fighters: Hokkaido Nippon-Ham era

-In 2017, the Fighters drafted Kotaro Kiyomiya, a child prodigy entering the draft with high expectations and a number 1 overall pick.
-The Fighters got his contract negotiation rights after winning a lottery in the draft between 6 other NPB teams.
-As Japan would soon find out however, he became a draft bust.
+In 2017, the Fighters drafted Kotaro Kiyomiya, a child prodigy entering the draft with high expectations and a number-one overall pick.
+The Fighters got his contract negotiation rights after winning a lottery in the draft between six other NPB teams.
+As Japan would soon find out, however, he became a draft bust.
 What made it even worse was Munetaka Murakami, also on Kiyomiya's draft class, who was drafted by the Swallows after losing out to him, was hitting more home runs than him at a rapid pace and already won a Japan Series title with the Swallows.
 As of 2022, Kiyomiya only had 21 home runs, while Murakami already had 104, and became the youngest NPB player to hit 100 home runs, at only 22 years old.
 Kiyomiya also did not play on the first squad in 2021.
-Kiyomiya was also being plagued by injuries, whilst Murakami managed to stay healthy and has played the full 143 game schedule with the Swallows.
+Kiyomiya was also being plagued by injuries, whilst Murakami managed to stay healthy and has played the full 143-game schedule with the Swallows.
+However, in recent years, Kiyomiya would develop himself into a better player; by 2024, he was back as a regular on the Fighters top team.

 In 2017, Ohtani left the Fighters to sign with the Los Angeles Angels.

-On January 8, 2018, the Fighters signed a partnership agreement with the Texas Rangers that they will exchange scouting info with each other and the Rangers will be sharing advise to the Fighters for their plans to help the Fighters build ES-CON Field Hokkaido and it would be similar to the then-under construction Globe Life Field in Arlington.
+On January 8, 2018, the Fighters signed a partnership agreement with the Texas Rangers to exchange scouting info with each other and the Rangers will share advice to the Fighters for their plans to build ES-CON Field Hokkaido.
+ES-CON Field plans would be similar to the then-under construction Globe Life Field in Arlington.
 Both ballparks would have mixed use community districts, and similar structure, hence why both ballparks look very similar.
 Also, this was due to the stadium being designed by HKS Architects, who also designed Globe Life Field.

-In October 2021, the Fighters replaced longtime manager Hideki Kuriyama, who went to become manager of Samurai Japan, with former player Tsuyoshi Shinjo.
+In October 2021, the Fighters replaced longtime manager Hideki Kuriyama, who went on to become manager of Samurai Japan, with former player Tsuyoshi Shinjo.
 He is best known for winning his first Japan Series title in his last game before retirement.

 On January 21, 2022, new manager Tsuyoshi Shinjo unveiled a new logo and uniform for the Fighters.
 The response from fans was mixed to mostly negative.
 Fans often compared their jerseys to the Toronto Blue Jays due to the font they used.